 How to protect your business idea

 1. Don’t be afraid to hand out non-disclosure agreements

 An NDA, or non-disclosure agreement, is essential as soon as you have a great idea.
-Often, and especially in the early stages of a new project, you will want and need to share it with outsiders.
+Often, and especially in the early stages of a new project or startup, you will want and need to share it with outsiders.
 But how can you be sure they won’t steal your idea?

 Get them to sign that NDA, that’s how.
 An NDA essentially says,

 “I have confidential ideas and information that I want to share with you, and you agree not to use them or share them without my permission.”